ArkaB-DS/SPCA/README.md

 ## Project Title
 `A Brief Review of Sparse Principal Components Analysis and its Generalization` [`[Report]`](https://github.com/ArkaB-DS/SPCA/blob/main/Multivariate_Project.pdf) [`[Slides]`](https://github.com/ArkaB-DS/SPCA/blob/main/Multivariate_Project__slides_.pdf)

+## Abstract
+> Principal Component Analysis is a widely studied methodology as it is a useful technique for dimension reduction.
+In this report, we discuss Sparse Principal Component Analysis (SPCA), which is a modification over PCA.
+This method is able to resolve the interpretation issue of PCA.
+Additionally, it provides sparse loadings to the principal components.
+The main idea of SPCA comes from the relationship between PCA problem and regression analysis.
+We also discuss GAS-PCA, which is a generalization over SPCA and this method performs better than SPCA, even in finite sample cases.
+Our report is mainly based on [1] and its extension [2].

 ## Table of Contents

 |Section|Topic|